-- The time between the date of the NRP Policy Board's award and the date of project closing should not exceed eighteen (18) months.
+- 1. The time between the date of the NRP Policy Board's award and the date of project closing should not exceed eighteen (18) months.
 The Board may approve extensions.
 If a commitment expires before a closing has occurred the funds will be considered to be available for other projects.
 Developers would be allowed to resubmit the proposal for future consideration. - 2.
 If a developer cannot demonstrate the proper strength in a particular area but the project rates high on other selection criteria, the developer may be required to hire or joint venture with an entity that is strong in that particular area before closing as a condition of approval. - 3.
 Repayment provisions will be included in all funding agreements.
 At a minimum, repayment of funds will be required in the event the NRP-assisted units fail to retain their affordability for the required time period.
 Repayment provisions will be structured on a project-by-project basis.
 Repayment provisions may take the form of an amortized loan, a shared loan, distribution from annual project cash flows, repayment at time of sale, refinancing or conversion, or other acceptable forms. - 4.
-Changes to the development team must be reviewed and approved by the NRP and MCDA project staff. - 5.
-Recipients may be required to comply with the current Department of Housing and Urban Development (HUD) Lead Safe Housing Regulation and asbestos mitigation rules. - 6.
+When an ownership project receiving AHRF funding assistance has an established model for long-term or perpetual affordability of ownership housing (for example the Habitat for Humanity or Minneapolis Public Housing Authority models) the repayment of AHRF funds will not be required. - 5.
+Changes to the development team must be reviewed and approved by the NRP and CPED project staff. - 6.
+Recipients may be required to comply with the current Department of Housing and Urban Development (HUD) Lead Safe Housing Regulation and asbestos mitigation rules.

 Projects will adhere to certain requirements, when applicable, which include but are not limited to the following: equal employment opportunity, prevailing wage requirements, affirmative action, affirmative marketing, emerging small businesses, apprentice certification, public bidding, performance and payment bonds, insurance coverage, conformance with the Americans with Disabilities Act, zoning regulations and plan review, and relocation.